The 4th annual Bienville Chess Classic included 38 players in this year's field. There were 41 players actually registered,

 The club appreciated assistance from the Friends of Roosevelt State Park who provided food for the players and spectators as a fundraiser for their own activities that support the park.

-“Their partnership and contributions provided lunch, so players did not have to leave the park to find something to eat between rounds.
+“The Friends group provided lunch, so players did not have to leave the park to find something to eat between rounds.
 It was great food and by all accounts available was much appreciated,” Baker said.
 “It was a win-win situation for our players and the Friends group, and we look forward to working with them for future tournaments.”

 Everyone is welcome to compete in the tournaments and participate in other club activities.

-“I am so excited that so many people from across the state regularly want to be a part of what we are doing here,” Baker said.
+“I am excited that so many people from across the state regularly want to be a part of what we are doing here,” Baker said.
 “It would be great to see more local faces around these chess boards.
 The potential is there, and the invitation is extended.
 It is never too late to learn chess.”

 Open